AllenNeuralDynamics/openscope-experimental-launcher/docs/source/logging.rst

 ------------

 - **Session-based logs:** Each experiment run creates a dedicated log file in the session output folder.
-- **Continuous logging:** Logs are written throughout the experiment lifecycle, including setup, execution, post-acquisition, and cleanup.
+- **Continuous logging:** Logs are written throughout the experiment lifecycle, including setup, execution, pre-acquisition, post-acquisition, and cleanup.
+- **Modular pipeline logging:** All pre- and post-acquisition modules log to the same session log, ensuring a complete record of the pipeline.
 - **Centralized log directory (optional):** Logs can be mirrored to a centralized location for backup or monitoring.
 - **Automatic log finalization:** All log handlers are flushed and closed at the end of each run.
 - **Error and exception reporting:** All errors and exceptions are logged with stack traces for troubleshooting.